Hemorrhage - subarachnoid; Subarachnoid bleeding

 Subarachnoid hemorrhage caused by injury is often seen in the older people who have fallen and hit their head.
 Among the young, the most common injury leading to subarachnoid hemorrhage is motor vehicle crashes.

-- Aneurysm in other blood vessels
+- Unruptured aneurysm in the brain and other blood vessels

 - Fibromuscular dysplasia (FMD) and other connective tissue disorders